Reinventing the wheel, and the rest of this bike.

 As manufacturing stands for an estimated 70-80% of the emissions tab racked up by a CAKE Kalk OR throughout its lifetime, improvements made therein have huge consequences for the net environmental footprint.

-Our first action was to literally disassemble a Kalk OR, resulting in just north of 100 components lying in front of us.
+CAKE and Vattenfall's first action was to literally disassemble a Kalk OR, resulting in just north of 100 assembled components lying in front of us.
+Which in turn, are made up of +2000 smaller parts.
 Each of these parts have a history and more importantly, an environmental footprint.

 Rethinking our supply chains